spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 ![Transition Execution Flow Launch-Config-FOO](images/SCDF-composed-task-transition-launch-foo-fail.png)

-Now that it has been executed let’s verify that path `FOO` was actually followed and this can be done by pressing the `Executions` tab at the top of the task page:
+Now that it has been executed let’s verify that path `FOO` was actually followed and this can be done by pressing the `Task executions` tab located on the left side of the page:
 ![Transition Execution Flow Launch-FOO-LIST](images/SCDF-composed-task-transition-launch-foo-fail-list.png)

 In this case we see that the composed task ended with just running the `Composed Task Runner` and the transition sample.
 This was because FOO was not targeted.
 How would we handle that? i.e. have a path for COMPLETED, FAILED, and everything else?

 In this case would want to create another composed task using a wild card that would look like:

-To create your basic transition using the Spring Cloud Data Flow UI, press the `Tasks` tab on the left hand side of the dashboard and then press the `Create Task(s)` button at the top of the page.
+To create your basic transition using the Spring Cloud Data Flow UI, press the `Tasks` tab on the left hand side of the dashboard and then press the `CREATE TASK` button at the top of the page.
 Now copy the expression below and paste it in the text box located at the top of the page:

 ```